 Below is a picture taken that day of us.
 Note Caesar Romero as MC.
 Sitting next to Blossom, by the way, on her left is Sally Benson who wrote Meet Me in St. Louis.
 What a sharp wit that woman had!

 In Sweethearts, I explain in more detail about my friendship with Blossom.
 How I came to know that Blossom was Jeanette MacDonald’s older sister, which frankly meant nothing to me as I was not familiar with the Mac/Eddy films.
 Only after I watched a theater screening of the movie Sweethearts with Blossom did I “get it”.
-And after that screening when Blossom affirmed that yes, Nelson and Jeanette were in love while making that film and that Jeanette was pregnant – with Nelson’s child – I suddenly realized there was an untold story here.
-And Blossom was annoyed that her sister’s life had faded into the shadows and was not included among the handful of universally worshiped Hollywood “greats.”
+And after that screening, I asked lots of questions and when Blossom affirmed that yes, Nelson and Jeanette were in love while making that film and that Jeanette was pregnant – with Nelson’s child – she made sure I understood that! – Nelson’s baby, not Gene’s… I suddenly realized there was an untold story here.
+As we talked more over the next weeks and months, I came to understand that Blossom was annoyed about how her sister’s life had faded into the shadows and was not included among the handful of universally worshiped Hollywood “greats.”
 Blossom wanted that remedied.
-And she made me understand that because I was of a younger generation, the freewheeling culture of the 1970s, maybe I could see this with a more objective eye.
-None of this was particularly shocking or scandalous except when considered by the secrecy and morals of those days.
+And she made me understand that because I was of a younger generation, the freewheeling culture of the early 1970s, maybe I could see this with a more objective eye.
+None of this was particularly shocking or scandalous, except when considered by the secrecy and morals of decades past.

 Hollywood still has, to this day, many secrets that still have not come out and probably never will.
 Jeanette and Nelson’s adulterous love affair (as it was viewed then) is pretty tame in comparison to other stories.
 It only SEEMS shocking because Jeanette in particular played up her blissful marriage and overall prim and proper life to her fan base.
 She was not, as she said to interviewer Tony Thomas, “the angelic creature I seemingly represent to a certain – uh, group of people.”

-Once I agreed to write a book about Jeanette, I was hit head-on by the early sources who were still afraid to talk freely or go public.
+Blossom asked me to come visit her and thus we became friends.
+As happens when you are close to a stroke victim, you learn to make do and how best to communicate.
+I was a volunteer Candy Striper at the Home until starting UCLA.
+There I was commissioned by my film history professor to ghostwrite someone’s memoirs, but once I shifted gears and agreed to write a book about Jeanette, I was hit head-on by sources who were still afraid to talk freely or go public.
 The climate of fear was very strong.
 Blossom handed me her phone book, I made calls, met the first round of people.
-She also encouraged me to attend the annual meeting of the Jeanette fan club which I did.
+She also encouraged me to attend the annual meeting of the Jeanette fan club, which I did.
 Made the mistake of blabbing to everyone I met at the initial hotel room reception how sad it was that Jeanette was pregnant by Nelson during the filming of Sweethearts and how Mayer wouldn’t let them marry.
 You can imagine how well that went over!
 Only because I was known to be Blossom’s good friend is why they didn’t toss me out immediately – as I was a loose cannon.
 The disapproving glares and stares finally shut me up.
-And Clara Rhoades attempted diplomacy, not trying to tell me that Blossom’s information was untrue (as she knew I’d never buy that, it had already been confirmed elsewhere) but cautioning me that this was upsetting, the fans didn’t want to hear it so maybe I’d better not discuss it here.
+And that club president, Clara Rhoades, attempted diplomacy by not trying to tell me that Blossom’s information was untrue (as she knew I’d never buy that, it had already been confirmed elsewhere).
+Instead, she advised me that this was upsetting, the fans didn’t want to hear it so maybe I’d better not discuss it here.
 Stupid me, I agreed and shut my mouth going forward…for the next few years actually, except in private.

 In the meantime, Gene Raymond had been cautiously friendly with me.
 And as I wrote in a 1979 article: